Truck Rental Guide

 Loading your truck on moving day

-You’ve packed your things and picked up your truck and accessories.
+You’ve packed your things and picked up your truck rental and accessories.
 Now it’s time to gather up your moving crew and load your truck.
 Here are some time-saving and injury-preventing tips to make this step go smoothly:

 - Load heaviest items on the truck first.
 Put these items along the front wall of the cargo area.
 Keep all appliances upright to avoid damage and try to place the refrigerator and the washer in opposite corners to keep the load balanced.